 The most profound questions are those that challenge our boundaries of belief.
 We begin every meeting in our blended learning platform with the question, “if what you believe is wrong, can you change your beliefs?”
 Why is this such an important question?
 It’s the gateway to freedom.

 The Beginning of Freedom

-Your answer to this question tells a lot about your readiness to learn.
+Your answer to this question tells a lot about your readiness to learn and your ability to explore new ideas.
 If you cannot question your paradigm, it is likely because you fear losing your sacred ground.
 It’s a fear that ties in with relationships and our identity.
 So, it takes courage to dig up these beliefs.

 “If you have a belief and you come against an experience which the belief says is not possible, or, the experience is such that you have to drop the belief, what are you going to choose — the belief or the experience?

 The tendency of the mind is to choose the belief, to forget about the experience.
 That’s how you have been missing opportunities when God has knocked at your door.” — Osho

 When you find something that conflicts with your worldview, it’s a prompt that requires us to make a decision.
 But, fear of crossing the boundaries of belief can interfere with making rational decisions.
 (1)

 “Fear causes us to slam on the brakes instead of steering into the skid, immobilizes us when we have the greatest need for strength, causes sexual dysfunction, insomnia, ulcers, and gives us dry mouth and jitters at the very moment when there is the greatest premium on clarity and eloquence.”
 (2)

 No wonder people are so reluctant to change their minds.
 They will remain stubborn in the face of overwhelming evidence.
 So, is there an upside to challenging our sacred ground?